UdayKushwah24/JAVA-DSA/README.md

 5. Experience is the name everyone gives to their mistakes. –<b> Oscar Wilde</b> <br><br>
 Coding has the future.
 To stand in the future, I need to learn coding.
 Coding can generate a whole new world of technologies.
 Coding can be a gateway of opportunities (which are provided by God.
 For this reason I will humble myself before him and give Him thanks first for it as it is written: "Humble yourselves in the sight of the Lord, and he shall lift you up."
 (James 4:10))<br>
 <br>
-I will get opportunities and will grab them with the help of God.
-I will succeed in the future.
+<b>I will get opportunities and will grab them with the help of God.
+I will succeed in the future.</b>